 “I’m not giving you a cent!”

-Often when a party makes outlandish threats, it’s out of frustration with the situation, an attempt to intimidate, or based on a complete misunderstanding of the law.
-This happens much more often when the other party doesn’t have a lawyer, because the other party thinks s/he can (and sometimes, does) get away with it.
-Unfortunately, one party ends up getting silenced into submission, because s/he is erroneously made to believe that such comments are true; that if s/he doesn’t agree, something worse could happen; or s/he simply can’t stand the berating any longer.
-However, having an attorney helps keep the other party, his/her lawyer (if represented), and any of their claims in check.
+Often, when a party makes outlandish threats it’s out of frustration with the situation.
+Otherwise, it can be an attempt to intimidate or based on a complete misunderstanding of the law.
+This happens much more often when the other party doesn’t have a lawyer.
+Because, the other party thinks he or she can get away with it.

 2. Legal Protection & Advocacy